Distribution Bisimilarity via the Power of Convex Algebras: Coalgebras on Convex Algebras

-\begin{myremark} Note that we are abusing notation here: Our termination functor $(-) +1$ on $\EM(\Dis)$ is not the coproduct $(-) + 1$ in $\EM(\Dis)$.
+\begin{rem} Note that we are abusing notation here: our termination functor $(-) +1$ on $\EM(\Dis)$ is not the coproduct $(-) + 1$ in $\EM(\Dis)$.
 The coproduct was concretely described in \cite[Lemma~4]{jacobs.westerbaan.westerbaan:2015}, and the coproduct $\Alg X + 1$ has a much larger carrier than $X + 1$.
-Nevertheless, we use the same notation as it is very intuitive and due to Lemma~\ref{lem:lift-lifting}. \end{myremark}
+Nevertheless, we use the same notation as it is very intuitive and due to Lemma~\ref{lem:lift-lifting}. \end{rem}